 Watering the lawn in the first days after planting

-The first thing to do immediately after laying the rolled lawn is to thoroughly and abundantly irrigate it, so that the grass more easily endured the stress of transplanting and more quickly adapted to the new place.
+The first thing to do immediately after laying the rolled lawn is to thoroughly and abundantly irrigate it so that the grass more easily endures the stress of transplanting and more quickly adapts to the new place.
 Even when the rolls are transported quickly and gently, the grassroots have time to dry out.
 The earlier the plants get moisture, the better, so when laying lawns over a large area, water the grass before the work is finished.

-As for the regime and rate of watering, you can stick to generally accepted recommendations, taking into account the weather conditions and the state of the soil.
-If the weather is dry, water the freshly laid lawn twice a day in the morning and evening, using approximately 25-40 liters of water per square meter a day.
+As for the regime and rate of watering, you can stick to generally accepted recommendations, considering the weather conditions and the state of the soil.
+If the weather is dry, water the freshly laid lawn twice daily in the morning and evening, using approximately 25-40 liters of water per square meter a day.
 On about the 5th-7th day, after gently bending a corner of the lawn, you can see the “fringe” of fine white roots, which appeared due to the abundance of moisture.

 Watering Seasonal Watering Regime